L-Marcel/l-marcel/README.en-US.md

 <br/>

 <p>I'm 20 years old, I'm Brazilian and I started programming for the first time in 2018.
 I finished technical high school in 2022 and received an academic award for my performance.
-I also won a Rocketseat full scholarship in early 2022 and today I continue my studies on my own.</p>
+I also won a Rocketseat full scholarship in early 2022 and today I continue my studies at the Digital Metropolis Institute (IMD) of the Federal University of Rio Grande do Norte (UFRN).</p>

 <pre>
 C:\projects\l-marcel> <span>pnpm</span> dev